anwala/bloc/README.md

 ```

 <details>
-  <summary>Partial output of change report which identifies:</summary>
+  <summary>Output of change report which identifies adjacent BLOC segments that significantly differ:</summary>

   ```
     ...